Approximating Multiplicatively Weighted Voronoi Diagrams: Efficient Construction with Linear Size: Preliminaries

-Formally, we fix our grid alignment as follows.
-Define a \emph{canonical cube system} to be hierarchical and infinite tiling of~$\mathbb R^d$ with canonical cubes.
+We provide a brief overview of canonical $d$-cubes and QuadTrees.
+The \emph{canonical cube system} is an hierarchical and infinite tiling of~$\mathbb R^d$ with canonical cubes.
 Level zero of the canonical cube system consists of unit cubes with vertices at integer coordinates.
-For all $x \geq 1$, we construct level $x$ by bisecting each cube in level $x-1$ along each of the $d$ axes.
-Therefore, there are $2^d$ cubes in level $x$ per cube in level $x-1$.
-For all $x \leq -1$, we merge $2^d$ cubes in level $x+1$ to obtain a single cube in level $x$, so that the cubes in level $x$ form a tiling of~$\mathbb R^d$.
+For all $\ell \leq -1$, we construct level $\ell$ by bisecting each cube in level $\ell+1$ along each of the $d$ axes.
+Therefore, there are $2^d$ cubes in level $\ell$ per cube in level $\ell+1$.
+For all $\ell \geq 1$, we merge $2^d$ cubes in level $\ell-1$ to obtain a single cube in level $\ell$, so that the cubes in level $\ell$ form a tiling of~$\mathbb R^d$.
+For example, a $d$-cube is a subset of points form $\R^d$ of the form $ {[2^\ell x_1, 2^\ell (x_1+1)]} \times \ldots \times [2^\ell x_d, 2^\ell (x_d+1)]$ for integers $\ell, x_1, \ldots, x_d$.
+Note that any two $d$-cubes from the system are either interior disjoint or one cube is a subset of the other.

-Given a set of $n$ canonical cubes from our canonical cube system, one can build an $\O(n)$ sized QuadTree on the set of cubes, in $\O(n \log \Delta)$ time, where $\Delta$ is the ratio between longest and shortest side length of the input set.
-In this work, we use compressed QuadTrees, which are $\O(n)$ size and can be constructed in $\O(n \log n)$ time.
-The subdivision induced by a QuadTree consists of canonical cubes, whereas the subdivision induced by a compressed QuadTree consists of regions that are the set difference of a pair of canonical cubes.
-For an illustration of a compressed QuadTree, see Figure~\ref{fig:quadtrees}.
-For a detailed background on QuadTrees, refer to Appendix~\ref{apx:canonical_cubes}.
+Given a set of $n$ canonical $d$-cubes from the system, one can build a QuadTree on the set of cubes, in $O(d n \log \Delta)$ time, where $\Delta$ is the ratio between longest and shortest side length of the input set.
+In this work, we use compressed QuadTrees, which have $O(dn)$ size and can be constructed in $O(d n \log n)$ time.
+The subdivision of $\R^d$ induced by a QuadTree consists of canonical $d$-cubes, whereas the subdivision induced by a compressed QuadTree consists of regions that are the set difference of canonical $d$-cubes.